nuckcrews/gpt-operator/example/README.md

    $ python application.py
    ```

-Note: This is for testing purposes and should not be deployed in a production environment.
+Note: This is for testing purposes and should not be deployed to a production environment.